 Nonmortgage servicing assets are contracts to service financial assets, other than loans secured by real estate (as defined for Schedule RC-C, part I, item 1) under which the estimated future revenues from contractually specified servicing fees, late charges, and other ancillary revenues are expected to more than adequately compensate the servicer for performing the servicing.
 A nonmortgage servicing contract is either (a) undertaken in conjunction with selling or securitizing the nonmortgage financial assets being serviced or (b) purchased or assumed separately.
-For nonmortgage servicing assets accounted for under the amortization method, the carrying amount is the unamortized cost of acquiring the nonmortgage servicing assets accounted for under the fair value of the nonmortgage servicing contracts.
+For nonmortgage servicing assets accounted for under the amortization method, the carrying amount is the unamortized cost of acquiring the nonmortgage servicing contracts, net of any related valuation allowances.
+For nonmortgage servicing assets accounted for under the fair value method, the carrying amount is the fair value of the nonmortgage servicing contracts.
 For further information, see the Glossary entry for "servicing assets and liabilities."

 - 2.c All other identifiable intangibles.
 Report the carrying amount of all other specifically identifiable intangible assets such as core deposit intangibles and favorable leasehold rights.
 Also include the carrying amount of any unidentifiable intangible assets recorded in accordance with FASB Statement No. 72, Accounting for Certain Combinations of a Banking or Thrift Institution.
-Exclude goodwill, which should be reported in Schedule RC, item 10.a. - 2.d Total.
+Exclude goodwill, which should be reported in Schedule RC, item 10.a. - Total.
 Report the sum of items 2.a, 2.b, and 2.c.
 This amount must equal Schedule RC, item 10.b, "Other intangible assets."

-3 Other real estate owned.
+Other real estate owned.
 Report in the appropriate subitem the book value, less accumulated depreciation, if any, of all real estate other than bank premises owned or controlled by the bank and its consolidated subsidiaries.
 Do not deduct mortgages or other liens on such property (report in Schedule RC, item 16, "Other borrowed money").
 Amounts should be reported net of any applicable valuation allowances.